shamesjen/tp/docs/DeveloperGuide.md

     4. Incorrect test cases to try: `marka`, `unmarka`, `marka 0 3`, `unmarka 1 14`, where the `INDEX` or `WEEK_NUMBER` is not within the valid range. <br>
        Expected: Attendance is not marked / unmarked.
 Error message is shown.

-### Marking attendance for all students
+### Marking / Un-marking attendance for all students

-1. Marking the attendance of all shown students for a specific week
+1. Marking / Un-marking the attendance of all shown students for a specific week

     1. Prerequisites: nerdTrackerPlus contains some students.

     2. Test case: `markalla 3` <br>
        Expected: Attendance of all students (filtered students if filter command was applied) in the list is marked for week 3.

+    3. Test case: `unmarkalla 3` <br>
+       Expected: Attendance of all students (filtered students if filter command was applied) in the list is unmarked for week 3.

-    3. Incorrect test cases to try: `markalla`, `markalla 0`, `markalla 14`, where the `WEEK_NUMBER` is not within the valid range. <br>
+    4. Incorrect test cases to try: `markalla`, `unmarkalla`, `markalla 0`, `unmarkalla 0`, `markalla 14`, `unmarkalla 14` where the `WEEK_NUMBER` is not within the valid range. <br>
        Expected: Attendance is not marked.
 Error message is shown.

 ### Adding an assignment